parsonsmatt/parsonsmatt.github.io/_posts/2018-10-12-tchan_vs_tqueue.markdown

 ```
 Beginning test...
-First thread received: 1on #: 1
+First thread received: 1 on #: 1
-First thread received: 2on #: 2
+First thread received: 2 on #: 2
-Second thread received: 3on #: 6
+Second thread received: 3 on #: 6
-First thread received: 4on #: 3
+First thread received: 4 on #: 3
-Second thread received: 5on #: 7
+Second thread received: 5 on #: 7
-Second thread received: 6on #: 8
+Second thread received: 6 on #: 8
-First thread received: 7on #: 4
+First thread received: 7 on #: 4
-Second thread received: 8on #: 9
+Second thread received: 8 on #: 9
-First thread received: 9on #: 5
+First thread received: 9 on #: 5
-Second thread received: 10on #: 10
+Second thread received: 10 on #: 10
 ```

 Alright, so the two threads mostly just interleave their work.